Top of the page

 LASIK is better at treating lower levels of farsightedness than higher levels.

-The risk of complications from LASIK surgery is low, and it decreases even further with a more experienced surgeon.
-Look for a corneal specialist or surgeon who does this surgery frequently.
+The risk of complications from LASIK surgery is low and decreases with a more experienced surgeon.
+Look for a corneal specialist or surgeon who does the surgery often.

 Complications and side effects from LASIK may include: